THE RIDE FOR GARAI

 A brief video summary of why I took on this challenge can be seen in the BBC News report below:

-The Double End to End ride was my own lifetime longest ride ‘commitment’ under The 2018 Longest Ride Project, a cycling community initiative which I had set up in memory of Garai, aimed at challenging cyclists to put in their lifetime longest rides in 2018.
+The Double End to End ride was my own lifetime longest ride ‘commitment’ under The 2018 Longest Ride Challenge, a cycling community initiative which I had set up in memory of Garai, aimed at encouraging everyday cyclists to take on their lifetime longest rides in 2018.

 Full details of this project can be found in the link below (which takes you to the documentary project fundraising page).